• Skip to primary navigation

 I couldn’t find anything about the other vitamins but I imagine it’s a similar situation, with them disappearing over time.

 So nutrition is lost when you freeze your juice, which means that fresh juice is always best.
-However, if the choice is between freezing your juice and throwing it out, definitely freeze it!
-It’s a great solution to waste or lack of time.
+However, if the choice is between freezing your juice and throwing it out, definitely freeze it.
+I talk about juicing frozen fruits and veg here for those interested.

 If you have any doubts about freezing your juice, think about all the frozen vegetables that you probably have in your freezer.
 Frozen peas are marketed as being extra healthy because they’re frozen as soon as they’re picked.
 This is meant to be better than having them some weeks later, by the time they make it to the store.
 Presumably they don’t lose that much nutritional value, otherwise, the FDA would be all over them to change their practices.